samtecspg/mason/README.md

 AWS_ACCESS_KEY_ID=<KEY_ID>
 AWS_SECRET_ACCESS_KEY=<SECRET_KEY>
 ```
 which have the needed permissions for the AWS services you are specifying as engine clients.
+You can see all such configurations for various cloud providers in `.env.example`

 Then run
 ```
 ./docker_build